JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Sobreviven_todos_los_mortales.md

 From the following paragraph I deduce that we have to try (I'm not saying achieve, but I think what they do ask us is that we try) to advance in circles (and this also has to start in the flesh):

 > _Though the cosmic circles of personality growth must eventually be attained, if, through no fault of your own, the accidents of time and the handicaps of material existence prevent your mastering these levels on your native planet, if your intentions and desires are of survival value, there are issued the decrees of probation extension.
-You will be afforded additional time in which to prove yourself._ ([UB 112:5.6](/en/The_Urantia_Book/112#p5_6))
+You will be afforded additional time in which to prove yourself._ (<a id="a274_409"></a>[UB 112:5.6](/en/The_Urantia_Book/112#p5_6))

-> _. . .In gaining an entrance into the kingdom of heaven, it is the motive that counts. . . ._ ([UB 140:3.19](/en/The_Urantia_Book/140#p3_19))
+> _. . .In gaining an entrance into the kingdom of heaven, it is the motive that counts. . . ._ (<a id="a276_97"></a>[UB 140:3.19](/en/The_Urantia_Book/140#p3_19))

 Conclusion: